akwaaa/akwaaa/README.md

 ### about me :)

-- i'm a cat girl, or a catgirl, or even both (＾・ﻌ・＾)
+- i love cats, girls, catgirls, and even all of them at the same time (＾・ﻌ・＾)

 - i love gaming, VR, tekno music and it's subgenres (i love free parties <3), and DJ'ing...